jrpool/jsonresume-theme-a11y/README.md

 ## Introduction

 This is an accessible theme for [JSON Resume](http://jsonresume.org/).

+The idea motivating the `jsonresume` project is that people need to adapt their résumés for different purposes, modifying length, layout, complexity, and content.
+So, the project aims to let a person write one résumé but render it automatically in many different ways.

+The `jsonresume` method for achieving this purpose is to define a format for a _source file_ where you will put all the **information** for your résumé, and then to invite software developers to create converters that will **render** that information in various ways.
+It calls those converters _themes_.

+Developers have created [over 200 themes](https://www.npmjs.com/search?q=jsonresume-theme) for the `jsonresume` project, giving you a wealth of rendering options.
+So, is there a need for **yet another** theme?

+This theme does offer something new, compared with the others.
+In fact, it offers two new features:

-It produces a résumé or curriculum vitae (or any other document!) that satisfies many of the standards of accessibility set forth by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) (WCAG 2.1) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) (WAI-ARIA).
+- It makes your rendered résumé **accessible**.
+That means that your rendered document contains features, some visible and some invisible, that help people consume it across a wide range of abilities and disabilities.
+These features help users, or the assistive devices that some users with disabilities use, understand the structure and content of your résumé and navigate within it.
+Standards of accessibility have been codified by the [Accessibility Guidelines Working Group](https://www.w3.org/TR/WCAG21/) (WCAG 2.1) and the [Accessible Rich Internet Applications (ARIA) Working Group](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) (WAI-ARIA).
+- It gives you granular control over your rendered résumé’s content and layout.
+You can decide, for any particular rendering, what to include and exclude.
+You can automatically translate labels into different languages or vocabularies.
+You can also decide what to render as a list, or a table, or running prose.
+And you can decide on the sizes of headings.

+These two features are in tension.
+Some designs interfere with accessibility.
+For example, some themes render text that is subtly lighter or darker than its background, but that prevents users with limited vision from distinguishing the two.
+This theme prioritizes accessibility over layout control.
+So, for some aesthetic effects, you may wish to use other themes, possibly sacrificing some accessibility.

-Accessibility, in the sense of usability for a wide range of abilities and disabilities, is abbreviated `a11y`.
+“Accessibility” in the sense used here is abbreviated `a11y`.
 Hence the name of this theme.

 ## Accessibility metrics

-How accessible are the HTML files produced by this theme?
+How accessible are the renderings produced by this theme?
 For one approximation, we can perform tests on what this theme and other themes produce from an identical source file.
 Here are results from such a set of tests.
 The source file is `pool-medium-std.json`, one of the samples in this theme’s repository.
 Tests were conducted with some publicly available tools.
 Relative success is indicated by a high accessibility score (+) or a low error count (–).

 Theme | [ADT](https://chrome.google.com/webstore/detail/fpkknkljclfencbdbgkenhalefipecmb) (+) | [aXe](https://chrome.google.com/webstore/detail/lhdoppojpmngadmnindnejefpokejbdd) (–) | [WAA](https://chrome.google.com/webstore/detail/kpfleokokmllclahndmochhenmhncoej) (–) | [WAVE](https://chrome.google.com/webstore/detail/jbbplnpkjmmeebjpijfedlgcdilocofh) (–) | [SAC](https://siteimprove.com/)/AAA (–) | [HCS](http://pauljadam.com/extension.html)/AAA (–)
 --- | ---: | ---: | ---: | ---: | ---: | ---: